liamchampton/go-codespaces-template/README.md

 # go-cli-template
-This is a template that is designed to be used with GitHub Codespaces to get you up and running with your CLI project in a matter of minutes.
+This is a template that is designed to be used with GitHub Codespaces to get you up and running with your Go server projects in a matter of minutes.

-This project is using https://github.com/spf13/cobra as a foundation.

 ## Getting started